DrChristophFH/world-forge/README.md

 From the towering fortresses guarding the north to hidden valleys teeming with magical creatures, BotN invites you to explore a world forged by many minds.
 Whether you're a writer, artist, or world-building enthusiast, there's a place for you in crafting the legends and landscapes of the Bulwarks of the North.
 Dive into our wiki to discover the wonders we've created together and find out how you can leave your mark on this ever-growing fantasy realm.

-Join us on our [Discord server](https://discord.gg/6Bvycf2g4G) to connect with fellow world-builders, share your ideas, and contribute to the ongoing creation of the Bulwarks of the North.

 ## The Wiki

 These are the main categories of the BotN world.
 Each category contains a wealth of information about the various aspects of the world, from its flora and fauna to its history and magic systems.
 Dive into the wiki to explore the depths of the Bulwarks of the North and uncover the secrets that lie within.